On The Smoothness of Cross-Validation-Based Estimators Of Classifier Performance: Mathematical Formalization of Estimators

-For the AUC CVK estimator, a third variant exists that we observed from experience and personal communication with some practitioners.
+A third AUC CVK variant exists, which we observed from experience and personal communication with some practitioners.
 It is tempting to use this variant because of its reduced computational speed.
-It is exactly the same as the partitioned variant (CVK*) but with enforcing the two left-out partitions to have the same index.
+It is exactly the same as the partitioned variant CVK* but with enforcing the two left-out partitions to have the same index.
 This means that the classifier will be trained (and tested) only $K$ times, rather than $K^2$ times, each time on the two partitions $k_1 = k_2 = k= 1,\dots, K$.
 The formal definition is

-where, $h=h_{\mathbf{X1}_{\left( \left\{ k\right\}\right) }\mathbf{X2}_{\left( \left\{ k\right\} \right) }}$.
-Obviously, it does not equal and exhibits more variance than the variant~\eqref{eq:CVK*-AUC}.
-This rises from the fact that AUC is a two sample $U$-statistic \citep{Randles1979IntroductionTo}, and to minimize its variance it is necessary to evaluate it on the total number of permutations from the two sets of observations, i.e., $n_{1} \times n_{2}$ times.
-This is guaranteed by the variant~\eqref{eq:CVK*-AUC}.
-However, for the reduced variant the AUC kernel will be evaluated $K(n_{1K} \times n_{2K})$ times, which will not utilize the whole number of $n_{1} \times n_{2}$ permutations.
-Clearly, this concern is not raised when formalizing the CVK estimator for the error rate since it is a one-sample statistic.
+where $h=h_{\mathbf{X1}_{\left( \left\{ k\right\}\right) }\mathbf{X2}_{\left( \left\{ k\right\} \right) }}$.
+Obviously, it does not equal to, and it exhibits more variance than, the variant~\eqref{eq:CVK*-AUC}.
+This rises from the fact that AUC is a two sample $U$-statistic, whose variance is minimized only if it is averaged over all possible permutations of the two sets of observations, i.e., $n_{1} \times n_{2}$ times, which is guaranteed by the variant~\eqref{eq:CVK*-AUC}.
+However, for the reduced variant, the AUC kernel is evaluated only $K(n_{1K} \times n_{2K})$ times.
+Clearly, this concern is not raised when we formalized the CVK estimator for the error rate since it is a one-sample statistic.